dkioroglou/fresfolio/docs/omilayers.rst

 Render stored data
 ------------------

-To render stored layers the following syntax can be used:
+To render stored layers the following syntax should be used:

 .. code-block:: latex